Scottish-Tech-Army/seescape-lone-working/docs/creation.md

 - Click `Log in for emergency access`

-Now go through each of the following steps.

 - On the left, select `Phone numbers` under `Channels`.

+    - Select a phone number.

-You can then pick a phone number and assign it to the loneworker flow.
+    - Assign it to the loneworker flow.

-*TODO: This does not work - there is some kind of quota issue.
-The workaround appears to be to request a quota increase.*
+- Find the entries that link to AWS Lambda functions, and reselect the Lambda function (which ensures that permissions are updated for these Lambdas).

+- Click publish.

 ### Set up dashboards